djole07/Data-exploration/README.md

-# Nordeus Data Engineering Challenge 2026
+# Data Engineering competition

-This repository contains a solution for the Nordeus Data Engineering Challenge 2026.
+This repository contains a solution for the Data Engineering task.
 The task is to process raw event data (registrations, session pings, match starts and finishes) along with map metadata, clean it, reconstruct missing information, and build a small match history system.
 Finally, the data is exposed through a simple REST API and visualized.

 **Author:** Djordje Mirosavic